MivelDevelopment/book-it/README.md

 #### Dashboard

-For development purposes user dashboard is shown on top of calendar.
+For development purposes user dashboard is shown on above the calendar.
 When you make an appointment, it will be shown on the left-hand side of dashboard.
 Appointments are sorted in order from soonest to latest scheduled.
 When you click on the appointment, right side switches to show selected appointment's info.
+When you click on the same appointment again, right side switches to previous display.
+On the right-hand side of dashboard is mini-calendar.
+When you click on a date, left-hand side switches to show that date.
+On the left-hand side of dashboard is schedule machine.
+You should provide starting time (hours), ending time (hours), and interval in minutes.
+After you click the Set button, schedule is populated using the parameters you provided.
+Schedule is currently logged to the console.
+When you click on a mini-calendar date, user's (with the id=1) schedule gets fetched and logged to the console.

 ##### Calendar